 “On-ear” and “in-ear” overlap quite a bit with the categories we’ve already discussed.
 In short, on-ear headphones are full-sized headphones whose cups aren’t quite full-sized.
 Instead of wrapping around your pinna (the exterior anatomy of your ear) the way over-ear models do, the cups of on-ears like Phiaton’s BT 460 rest on the pinna.

-In-ear designs cover the categories we’ve already described as earphones (like the CURVE BT 120 NC neckband Bluetooth headphones and BT 150 NC).
+In-ear designs cover the categories we’ve already described as earphones (like the Curve BT 120 NC neckband Bluetooth headphones).
 The way they deliver sound to your ears is via small casings, terminated by a silicone or foam ear tips, which are designed to insert into your ear canals.

 So, which is better for you?
 It really depends on how you intend to use your headphones, and which factors of performance and ergonomics are more important to you.
 Let’s break it down into three main considerations.